carlosp420/libytheana-mitochondrial-genome/ms/ms.md

 base pairs.
 We used mirabait 4.0.2 (chevreux1999) to remove reads consisting of sequence adapters.

-## Assembly using MITObim
+We use the software mitochondrial baiting and iterative mapping (MITObim v1.8,
+@han2013) to assemble the mitochondrial genome of *Libytheana motya*  using the mitogenome of *Libythea celtis* (NCBI Reference Sequence: NC_016724.1) as reference.
 Used the IONTOR_SETTINGS in the ``manifest.conf`` file that was used by ``mira``, which is a sequence assembler and sequence mapping for sequencing data (including IonTorrent).
 The flag ``--iontor`` was used in the MITObim command line to do the mapping of the assembled sequence to the reference genome of a related taxon.

-* Used *Libythea celtis* mitochondrial genome (NCBI Reference Sequence: NC_016724.1) as reference for assembly using MITObim.

-./MITObim_1.8.pl --iontor -start 1 -end 10 -sample testpool -ref libythea_mito_genome.fa -readpool read_without_indexes.fastq -maf libytheana_d_results/libytheana_out.maf > log
+* check n-terminus, c-terminus, align with mafft

 ## Annotation
 http://onlinelibrary.wiley.com/enhanced/doi/10.1111/syen.12071/